marcusgia2505/LIONESS_doc/docs/040_reference_manual.rst

 In this element, you can make a slider on which participants can indicate their discrete numerical answer by sliding the button onto a certain location in the slider.
 It is basically same as radio line.

 .. image:: _static/Slider.png
-   :alt: slider.png
+   :alt: Slider.png

 Variable name
 *************

 You can set the name of the variable of the numeric input.
-This will be handy later on when you have to use the participant’s answers in Javascript or for analysis.
+This will be handy later on when you have to use the participant's answers in Javascript or for analysis.

 Minimum